ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The value N of the 'diff' query parameter in the GET request allows the requester and the AS to trade the amount of provided information with the latency of the information transfer.

-Since the update collection associated with each requester includes up to MAX_N series item, the AS deletes the oldest series item when a new one is generated and added to the end of the update collection, due to a new TRL update pertaining to that requester (see {{sec-trl-endpoint-supporting-diff-queries}}).
+Since the update collection associated with each requester includes up to MAX_N series items, the AS deletes the oldest series item when a new one is generated and added to the end of the update collection, due to a new TRL update pertaining to that requester (see {{sec-trl-endpoint-supporting-diff-queries}}).
 This addresses the question "When can the server decide to no longer retain older items?" raised in {{Section 3.2 of I-D.bormann-t2trg-stp}}.

 Furthermore, performing a diff query of the TRL together with the "Cursor" extension as specified in {{sec-using-cursor}} in fact relies on the "Cursor" pattern of the Series Transfer Pattern (see {{Section 3.3 of I-D.bormann-t2trg-stp}}).